US Immigration Lawyer

 In addition to the application fee, you may also be required to pay other fees, such as a visa issuance fee or a visa reciprocity fee.
 These fees vary depending on the country in which you are applying and the type of visa that you are seeking.

-It is important to note that the fees associated with applying for a non-immigrant visa are subject to change, and you should check the current fee schedule before submitting your application.
+The fees associated with applying for a non-immigrant visa are subject to change, and you should check the current fee schedule before submitting your application.
 You can find the most up-to-date fees on the US Department of State website or by contacting the nearest US embassy or consulate.

 The US Consular Visa application process has 8 steps:

-- attend the visa interview, and
+7. attend the visa interview,

 You need to check if you need a visa first because you could be a citizen of a country that is eligible to travel to the US under the Visa Waiver Program and might not have to go through the application process.
 Note: even if you are from a Visa Waiver Program Country, you likely still need an ESTA to enter the U.S.